 In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13, Financial Instruments-Credit Losses.
 The ASU introduces a new accounting model, the Current Expected Credit Losses (CECL) model, which requires earlier recognition of credit losses.
 The FASB's CECL model utilizes a lifetime "expected credit loss" measurement objective for the recognition of credit losses for loans, held-to-maturity securities and other receivables at the time the financial asset is originated or acquired.
 The expected credit losses are adjusted each period for changes in expected lifetime credit losses.
 For available-for-sale securities where fair value is less than cost, credit-related impairment, if any, will be recognized in an allowance for credit losses and adjusted each period for changes in expected credit risk.
 This model replaces the multiple existing impairment models, which generally require that a loss be incurred before it is recognized.
 The ASU will be effective for the Credit Union on January 1, 2023.
-Early application is permitted for annual periods beginning January 1, 2019.
+The Credit Union is currently finalizing its review of key assumptions.
+Based on preliminary evaluation, the change in the allowance and impact on the net worth ratio is expected to be immaterial.